Barbara Spellman

 Barbara Anne ("Bobbie") Spellman is a professor of law and professor of psychology at the University of Virginia.
 Trained first as a lawyer, then as a cognitive psychologist, her work spans the two fields.
 As an academic psychologist, Spellman's research was in memory and higher order cognition (analogical, inductive, and causal reasoning).
 She also was involved early in the Open Science movement, mostly in her role as editor in chief of the journal Perspectives on Psychological Science from 2010 to 2015.
 As a legal academic, her work includes co-authoring "The Psychological Foundations of Evidence Law" with Michael J. Saks.
 She currently advocates for psychological science, and for science generally, as a fellow and member of the steering group of the Psychology Section of the American Association for the Advancement of Science.
 She has over 7,500 citations.

 Early life and education

 Spellman was born on September 30, 1956, in New York City.
 Her family later moved to Roslyn, New York, where she graduated from Roslyn High School in 1974.
 In 1979, she received her B.A. degree from Wesleyan University (see List of Wesleyan University people).
 In 1982, she received her J.D. degree from New York University School of Law.
 In 1993 she received her Ph.D. from UCLA in cognitive psychology.
+While at UCLA she was a member of the Bjork Learning and Forgetting Lab and Cogfog.
 She is a member of the American Contract Bridge League and won several local and regional events during the 1980s.